 This course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational training.
 This is known as dual accreditation.

-CPC20211 Certificate II in Construction Pathways Units of Competency Based on Construction, Plumbing and Services Training Package Version Release 9.4 (CPC08 v9.4)
+CPC20211 Certificate II in Construction Pathways Based on Construction, Plumbing and Services Training Package Version Release 5 (CPC08 v9.5) Units of Competency

 Core